pandaant/poker-cfrm/README.md

 ```

 ## Usage
+If the build process was successful 4 binaries have been created:

+* ./cfrm is the main executable that trains a strategy.
+* ./cluster-abs generates card abstractions based of different metrics ( explained below ).
+* ./potential-abs generates a potential based card abstraction based on a precalculated cluster abstraction.
+* ./player can be used to play the agent against itself or other agents ( uses UAPRG server )

-* script folder contains example scripts to generate abstractions and strategies
+* The scripts folder contains example scripts to generate abstractions and strategies for different games.

+### Action Abstraction
+### Card Abstraction